ntutic/json_scrapy/docs/topics/request-response.rst

 You can also write your own fingerprinting logic from scratch.

-However, if you do not use :func:`~scrapy.utils.request.fingerprint`, make sure you use :class:`~weakref.WeakKeyDictionary` to cache request fingerprints:
+However, if you do not use :func:`~jscrapy.utils.request.fingerprint`, make sure you use :class:`~weakref.WeakKeyDictionary` to cache request fingerprints:

 -   Caching saves CPU by ensuring that fingerprints are calculated only once